-Do:
+DO:

 - Obtain necessary written approvals before using information for any purpose other than what is allowed under our government contracts.
-Protect individuals' personal information by limiting its collection and disclosure to only what is legally authorized and necessary; - Protect the confidentiality of beneficiary records by not disclosing any government assistance that a beneficiary may have received related to the treatment, diagnosis or prognosis of substance abuse; - Honor appropriate requests from the public for government records that we create and maintain; - Provide required evaluations and reports regarding our internal accounting and administrative controls including compliance with the law, reasonable assurance and safeguards, etc.; and - Respond to all inquiries from the government, either directly when inquiries are routine, or through Audit, Legal or Compliance staff, in a manner that is timely, accurate and complete.
+Protect individuals' personal information by limiting its collection and disclosure to only what is legally authorized and necessary; - Protect the confidentiality of beneficiary records by not disclosing any government assistance that a beneficiary may have received related to the treatment, diagnosis or prognosis of substance abuse; - Honor appropriate requests from the public for government records that we create and maintain; - Provide required evaluations and reports regarding our internal accounting and administrative controls including compliance with the law, reasonable assurance and safeguards; and

+Respond to all inquiries from the government, either directly when inquiries are routine, or through Audit, Legal or Compliance staff, in a manner that is timely, accurate and complete.

-- Offer or accept any form of kickback, e.g., money, fee, commission, credit, gift, gratuity or thing of value for improperly obtaining or rewarding favorable treatment, including unwarranted waivers of deadlines and acceptance of non-conforming goods in connection with a prime contract or subcontract; - Q. I have a friendly working relationship with a government client and would like to give him a \$25 gift certificate to a restaurant that I can't use.
+- Offer or accept any form of kickback, e.g., money, fee, commission, credit, gift, gratuity or thing of value for improperly obtaining or rewarding favorable treatment, including unwarranted waivers of deadlines and acceptance of nonconforming goods in connection with a prime contract or subcontract; - Q. I have a friendly working relationship with a government client and would like to give him a \$25 gift certificate to a restaurant that I can't use.
 Since it's a small amount, and I'm not asking for special treatment, it's OK, isn't it? - A. No. We are prohibited from giving or accepting cash or cash equivalents from a government client, regardless of the dollar amount.
-This action could suggest that you are seeking favors or special treatment. - Submit false or fraudulent claims for payment with actual knowledge of falsity, reckless disregard for the truth or deliberate ignorance of the truth or falsity; - Make any false statements or representations; or - Hire or do business with individuals or entities that have been suspended, debarred or excluded from participation in federal health care programs.
+This action could suggest that you are seeking favors or special treatment. - Submit false or fraudulent claims for payment - Make any false statements or representations; or - Hire or do business with individuals or entities that have been suspended, debarred or excluded from participation in federal health care programs.